NICANORKYAMBA/Fullstack-Dev-Interview/blog_api/README.md

 ### 5. Response Structures

 The API responses are also in JSON format.
 The structure of the response depends on the endpoint and operation performed.
-Here are some examples:
+Here is an example

-**Retrieving a list of blog posts:**
+**Retrieving a list of blog posts**

 ```json
 [